freeCodeCamp/guide/src/pages/developer-tools/npm/index.md

 ```
 npm install [name-of-package]
 ```
-This installs a package and all its dependencies automatically, and saves it in the package.json file.
+This installs a package and all its dependencies automatically and saves it in the package.json file.
 If you are installing a development dependency you may want to use the --save-dev or -D switch. npm will then save the package as a development dependency.
 Packages are installed locally in the 'node-modules' directory in your project's directory.
 Sometimes you may want to have a package available across different projects.
 This is done with the --global or -g switch.
 This is often useful for development tools and command line utilities.
 ```
 npm install
 ```
-Running npm install in a project's root directory without a specific package name, installs all the dependencies required for that project.
+Running npm install in a project's root directory without a specific package name installs all the dependencies required for that project.
 Those are calculated according to the project's package.json file.
-This demonstrates the power of npm, where a single command can fetch tens or hundreds of dependencies automatically for you, and is useful when you git clone a repository, for example.
+This demonstrates the power of npm, where a single command can fetch tens or hundreds of dependencies automatically for you and is useful when you git clone a repository, for example.

 #### More Information:
 * Node.js website: <a href='https://nodejs.org' target='_blank' rel='nofollow'>nodejs</a>